izznogooood/ftpscan/README.md

 # ftpscan

+Scans approximately 1 subnet (254 addresses) in 2,5sec.

-Scan provided subnet for ftp-servers with provided username / password.
+Scan provided subnet for ftp-servers (or IoT-Devices with ftp-login) with provided username / password.

 *default password scanning*

 ## Getting Started